javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-operators/article.md

     alert( y - x ); // 2, binary minus subtracts values
     ```

-    Formally, in the examples above we have two different operators that share the same symbol: the negation operator, a unary operator that reverses the sign, and the subtraction operator, a binary operator that subtracts one number from another.
+    Formally, in the examples above we have two different operators that share the same symbol: the negation operator , a unary operator that reverses the sign `x = -x;`, and the subtraction operator, a binary operator that subtracts one number from another `y - x`.

 ## Maths